dmertl/DrinkDifferent/README.md

 ----

 - Get details back into stout scraping
+- Update web to handle new menu format
+- Add BAC to web
 - Better scraping for edge cases in BAC
 - Remove wine from stout
 - Cleanup stout